MichalLytek/type-graphql/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

-- All features or bug fixes **must be tested** by one or more unit tests.
+- All features or bug fixes **must be covered by tests**.

+- The code must pass type checking and fullfil all the TSLint rules.

 ## <a name="commit"></a> Commit Message Guidelines

-For more information checkout this [commit rule guide](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
+For more information checkout this [commit rules guide](https://www.conventionalcommits.org/en/v1.0.0/).

 [github]: https://github.com/MichalLytek/type-graphql
 [gitter]: https://gitter.im/type-graphql/Lobby